-It is my privilege to say a few words about our co-presidents, Dr. Saleem Khan and Ms. Jean Raleigh.
-What a terrific leadership team they have been and how fortunate PTPDE has been to have them at the helm of our group for close to three years.
+It is our privilege to say a few words about our past co-presidents, Dr. Saleem Khan and Mrs. Jean Raleigh.
+What a terrific leadership team they were and how fortunate PTPDE has been to have them at the helm of our group for close to three years.

 Tribute to Jean

 This is Jean’s second tenure as co-president of PTPDE.
 Her first term was from 2007-2009.
 Like Saleem, Jean has been deeply involved with PTPDE for many years.Jean has a remarkable legacy at PTPDE.
 One of her biggest contributions was the Families of the World Program.
 This was an educational and artistic program that taught children about cultures and countries from all over the world.
 It was offered over many years with diverse partners such as the Delaware Contemporary Museum and the Girl Scouts of America.
 This dynamic program reached countless children in our state combining fun and learning.
 Jean has been an energetic and creative leader.

 She has grown our Circles of Understanding and has led many of them including our Circle of Understanding in Switzerland exploring the challenges of professional musicians during the age of Covid.
 The wonderful musicians who led this program will be offering a recital at our Yuletide at Winterthur event this December.
 Jean very quickly spearheaded our fundraising program shortly after the earthquake in Haiti last year.
 Jean is not only talented at growing programming; she is a master in many organizational areas.